TheDeadDev/AutoQuestCompleter/README.md

 ## Notes

 - Enbaling **AllowMultipleQuests** can get your account **Flagged as a bot**, use with caution and the knoweldge of knowing that you can get terminated, to avoid this use the **AutoAcceptDelay**
+## Support Server
+- Join the support server if your facing any issues
+- discord.gg/qAMNvBKRtP